Andrei0872/my-dev-notes/notebooks/javascript.md

 **prototype**
 * accessed by `<function-name>.prototype`
 * has an inherent property called `constructor` which is a pointer to the function itself
+* a home where are stored methods and props that are available across all child objects

 **constructor**
 * returns the function that created the instance